 8. Write (and sell) e-books

-We've already briefly covered why writing and selling e-books (your own digital product) is another great way to make money blogging, largely because of the scalability of your income without the need for it. to incur additional expenses after writing the book.
+We have already briefly explained why writing and selling ebooks (your own digital product) is another great way to make money from blogging, largely due to the scalability of your income without the need to incur additional expenses after writing the book.

 With every new sale you generate, the vast majority (if not all) of the profit goes directly to you, when you sell an e-Book directly on your blog and collect payments via Stripe ou PayPal .

 No intermediaries.
-No editor.
+No publishers.
 No distributors.
 No retail stores.

 This means that when you learn how to write an eBook and sell it, you will retain the absolute maximum possible profit margin on your eBook sales.

-Not a bad way to make money, right?
+That's not a bad way to make money, is it?

-I do have a major warning for you though…it's because I've invested a lot of time and effort into creating high quality long-form articles (like the one you're reading right now) that drive traffic. to my blog from search engines, notable publications, and social media that I have an engaged audience that regularly purchases my eBooks.
+However, I have a major warning for you… it is because I have invested a lot of time and effort in creating high-quality, long-form articles (like the one you are reading right now) that drive traffic to my blog from search engines, notable publications, and social media that I have an engaged audience that regularly buys my ebooks.

-Finally, it is important to specify that when I speak of e-Books, I mean digital books in the form of Downloadable PDFs .
+Finally, it is important to clarify that when I talk about eBooks, I mean digital books in the form of Downloadable PDFs .
 This e-book format is so easy to make and sell these days.

 That being said, you can go the extra mile and borrow the road Amazon eBook which also allows you to sell eBooks and audiobooks in Kindle format both on your own blog and to hundreds of millions of Amazon customers.

-If you're confident that you have knowledge to share and can write well, an eBook could be one of your best ways to make money blogging given your skills and experience.
-Just be sure to start with write a plan .
+If you're confident you have knowledge to share and are a good writer, an ebook could be one of your best ways to monetize your blogging, given your skills and experience.
+Just be sure to start by write a plan .

-The fact that you already have a blog with existing readers should give you confidence that you have something worth reading.
-Maybe it's time to put that content in the form of an e-book.
+The fact that you already have a blog with an existing readership should give you confidence that you have something worth reading.
+Perhaps it's time to turn that content into an ebook.

-If you haven't started your blog yet, go to my ultimate guide to starting a blog .
+If you haven't launched your blog yet, go to my ultimate guide to starting a blog .

 9. Launch a virtual summit

-Virtual summits take a lot of work, but that work can lead to crazy profitability.
+Virtual summits require a lot of work, but that work can lead to incredible returns.
 A virtual summit is a live (or pre-recorded) event covering a specific topic with multiple guest speakers.
-This is why I constantly stress the importance of finding your tribe.
+That's why I constantly emphasize the importance of finding your tribe.

 If you have a group of like-minded readers on your mailing list, each with their own communities that align with your message, then you have the audience for a virtual summit just waiting to be invited.

-A virtual summit is the culmination of all of the above ways to earn money.
+A virtual summit is the culmination of all the above ways to make money.
 You teach, you coach, you sell.
 Think about your audience and what motivates them.

-When you feel confident about how you've answered these questions, start planning the event.
+When you feel confident in how you have answered these questions, start planning the event.

 Be sure to give yourself plenty of time to organize your summit.
 So promote, promote, promote.